 Replace the intake manifold, get a high-performance exhaust system, then replace the ECU.
 Replacing the ECU might seem drastic, but it’s necessary because it’s pretty much impossible to tune the OEM ECU.

-And that’s what you’re going to need to do if you replace the camshaft, install a sports gearbox, add high-flow injectors, or other fuel pump upgrades.
+And that’s what you’re going to need to do if you replace the camshaft, add high-flow injectors, or other fuel pump upgrades.
 It all starts with an aftermarket engine control module and a tune.
+Being such strong engines, they can make great stroker motors.

 Can you believe that HRE in New Zealand managed to get 510HP out of this engine?